The critical conditions for success

 7. Other financial transactions

-Recommended is to describe in detail the requirements for other process owner/stakeholders to seek VAT input early in the process.
-It should cover non-routine or significant business transactions and the requirement for review & approval by indirect tax department prior to execution of the transactions.
-The indirect tax department should always be a mandatory work-streams in for example technology and finance projects.
+Recommended is to describe in detail the requirements for other process owners/stakeholders to seek VAT input early in the process.
+It should cover non-routine or significant business transactions and the requirement for review & approval by the indirect tax department before the execution of the transactions.
+The indirect tax department should always be a mandatory workstream, for example, for technology and finance projects.

-Operational changes have a tax consequence due to the change in transactional flows and the change in a company’s assets, functions and risks profile.
-Important is to ensure that the new operating model is not only implemented correctly from a direct tax perspective, but also ensures that business processes are overall tax aligned realising support of the business in the areas of compliance, finance & accounting, legal, IT systems, VAT and regulatory matters.
+Operational changes have tax consequences due to the change in transactional flows and a company’s assets, functions, and risk profile.
+It important is to ensure that the new operating model is not only implemented correctly from a direct tax perspective but also ensures that business processes are overall tax aligned, realizing support of the business in the areas of compliance, finance & accounting, legal, IT systems, VAT, and regulatory matters.

-To move the tax policy from paper into practice the roll-out may also include organisational changes, and improvements to processes and systems.
+To move the tax policy from paper into practice, the roll-out may also include organizational changes, and improvements to processes and systems.

 Efficient and effective use of VAT resources

-As VAT resources are normally scarce within a company it is important that their available time is used in the most efficient and effective way.
-It is about making the right choices and that resources and budget needed is in line with the outcome of the tax risk assessment.
-Due to limited VAT resources available time should be spent first on high-risk areas.
+VAT resources are usually scarce within a company, so their available time must be used most efficiently and effectively.
+It is about making the right choices and ensuring that the resources and budget needed align with the tax risk assessment outcome.
+Due to limited VAT resources, time should be spent first on high-risk areas.

 Click picture to enlarge